 “So pretty, it hurts!” - Colorful Spring Blooms, Cold Hardy

-Opuntia (oh-PUN-tee-uh) (Prickly Pear Cactus) are known for bright red fruits and abundant, showy blooms.
+Opuntia (oh-POON-tee-uh) (Prickly Pear Cactus) are known for their paddle-like leaves and large, showy flowers.
 They are easy to grow and maintain, even in regions too cold and wet for other cacti.
 Their quirky, sculptural appearance make for eye-catching silhouettes in the garden.
 Click here for a visual guide to planting Opuntia cactus pads.

 Form:Opuntia have pancake-like stems called "pads" that are about ¾" thick and 4"-16" long, with colors ranging from green to magenta.
 Varieties can grow 1'-6' tall and 3'-6' wide as they branch to form clumping mounds or robust shrubs.
 Every order consists of a 5"-7" cured, unrooted cactus pad.